Don’t see what you’re looking for? Contact us to find out more.

 Q: What is the application deadline?

-University of Saint Joseph has rolling admissions, so there is never a physical application deadline.
-Important dates to consider are the official start date of the next semester and the add/drop date, because all required documents for registration or matriculation must be submitted by these dates to take courses in that semester.
+Most Graduate programs at USJ use rolling admissions, so there is never a hard deadline to complete the admission file.
+However, the MSW program has priority deadline.
+Important dates to consider when completing a Graduate program application are the official start date of the next semester and the add/drop date.
+All required documents for registration and matriculation must be submitted by these dates in order to enroll for courses.

 Q: Can I meet with an advisor prior to applying?